nicholascar/gswa-supermodel/docs/backbone.md

 For example, this Model profiles [GeoSPARQL](background.md#geosparql), a well-known model used to model spatial objects, and indicates that instances of GeoSPARQL's `Feature` class are modelled to be collected in `FeatureCollection` classes.

-This model only introduces two novel classes:
+This model only introduces two novel classes at the highest level:

 * `Geological Feature`
-  * A geospatial feature that is defined by its geological properties
+    * A geospatial `Feature` that is defined by its geological properties
 * `Geological Property`
-  *  An observable quality (property, characteristic) of a Geological Feature
+    *  An observable quality (property, characteristic) of a Geological `Feature`

+Specialised parts of the total modelling regime within this Supermodel are handled by _Component Models_, not this Backbone Model.
+For example, specialised types of man-made `Feature` are defined in the [Sites & Admin Features](components/sites-admin.md) component model.

 ### Examples